Matdata-eu/apache-jena-fuseki-geosparql/README.md

 More information about the GeoSPARQL implementation of Apache Jena Fuseki can be found in the [official documentation](https://jena.apache.org/documentation/geosparql/).

 **Note**: This container includes Apache SIS command line tools to enable download of EPSG datasets.
-The SIS_DATA environment variable is configured to a directory inside /fuseki-base (recommended to as docker volume).
-It seems that this is insufficient for Jena Fuseki to properly transform coordinates or calculate metric distances for WGS84 coordinates.
+The SIS_DATA environment variable is configured to a directory inside /fuseki-base (recommended to mount as a docker volume).

+**Note 2**: The GeoSPARQL extension of Apache Jena Fuseki 5.4.0 currently does not support geof:distance with a metric unit from a source EPSG that is not metric.
+You still need to use the vendor function spatialF:distance for this.
+Please see the example queries.

 ## Usage